fulldecent/structured-acceptance-test/README.md

 **If your acceptance testing *process* uses a standardized output format then consumers can make better use of it.**

 Integrations are amazing.
 They allow `clang` compilers to show compile errors in your integrated development environment, they allow spelling errors to be underlined in your word processor and they show up as red flags when you review a pull request.
 But what if *all* of these validations can be shown *everywhere* they are relevant?
-Standardization supports this.
+Standardization allows this.

 This is the first widely-applicable standardization of its type so [XKCD 927](https://xkcd.com/927/) does not apply.